-Along the way, we’ve learned a couple of lessons about medical costs that will help anyone looking to save money on healthcare expenses.
+Along the way, we’ve learned a couple of lessons about medical costs that will help any family looking to save money on healthcare expenses.

 1. Choose Health Insurance Carefully

 Get the best bang for your buck!
 If you’re self-employed you’ll want to carefully consider how much you’re willing to pay out for medical expenses.
-Let’s say that you’re in good health, have a large emergency savings, and want to self-insure.
+For example, let’s say that you’re in good health, have a large emergency savings, and want to self-insure.
 If that’s the case, you may want to consider a high- deductible plan.

 Using a high deductible plan if you have good health is one of the biggest ways to save money on healthcare.
-Be warned; if you choose that option it is imperative that your savings can handle the hit from a medical emergency.
-Most families will do best with a middle of the road plan that involves a medium-sized deductible and a small to medium copay per visit.
+However, be warned; if you choose this option it is imperative that your savings can handle the hit from a medical emergency.
+Most families will do best with a middle of the road plan that involves a medium-sized deductible and a small-to-medium copay per visit.